Freight Shipping from Dallas to Baltimore

 How much does it cost to ship freight from Dallas to Baltimore?

-Full truckload (FTL) rates from Dallas, TX to Baltimore, MD currently range from $3,384-$4,171 for a standard dry van load over the 1,574-mile route.
+Full truckload (FTL) rates from Dallas, TX to Baltimore, MD currently range $3,384-$4,171 (roughly $2.15-$2.67 per mile over 1,574 miles).
 LTL shipments typically cost $1,066-$1,738 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Baltimore?